 It is designed to provide incentives through low tax rates and exemptions for companies that wish to establish or expand export services in Puerto Rico.
 If you have a business and you are interested in providing services to outside markets from Puerto Rico, you may be eligible for incentives.

 Qualifying services are many and varied.
-You may be eligible for tax incentives under Act 20 if you work in advertising and Publica Relations, research and development, engineering (of almost every stripe), accounting, computer software development, investment banking, or dozens of other fields.
+You may be eligible for tax incentives under Act 20 if you work in advertising and Public Relations, research and development, engineering, accounting, computer software development, investment banking, or dozens of other fields.
 If you’re not sure whether you qualify, it’s probably best to speak to a lawyer or accountant to find out.

-Under Act 20 you could enjoy benefits like a 4% corporate tax rate, as well as exemptions on property taxes, dividends, and profit distributions (100% exemption for those that qualify).
+Under Act 20 you could enjoy benefits like a 4% corporate tax rate, as well as exemptions on property taxes (Such as 100% Municipal Tax Exemption and 100% Property Tax, dividends, and profit distributions (100% exemption for those that qualify).